ZakharNeverov/ScreensaverTetris/README.md

 - Select your screensaver from the list (it should appear with the name you gave the .scr file).
 - Click Preview to test the screensaver, or set the wait time and click OK to enable it.

+## TroubleShoting
+if changing colors in settings window does not change any colors in screensaver itself - make sure you have read/write permissions in screensaver.ini file